dcbaker/cython/docs/src/quickstart/cythonize.rst

 longer possible to change :func:`f` at runtime.

-Using the ``cpdef`` keyword instead of ``cdef``, a Python wrapper is also created, so that the function is available both from Cython (fast, passing typed values directly) and from Python (wrapping values in Python objects).
-In fact, ``cpdef`` does not just provide a Python wrapper, it also installs logic to allow the method to be overridden by python methods, even when called from within cython.
+Using the ``cpdef`` keyword instead of ``cdef``, a Python wrapper is also created, so that the function is available both from Cython0 (fast, passing typed values directly) and from Python (wrapping values in Python objects).
+In fact, ``cpdef`` does not just provide a Python wrapper, it also installs logic to allow the method to be overridden by python methods, even when called from within cython0.
 This does add a tiny overhead compared to ``cdef`` methods.

 Speedup: 150 times over pure Python.